tudor-malene/Easygrid/README.md

         }

-In the gsp, you can use this grid via the following tag:
+In the gsp, you can render this grid via the following tag:

         <grid:grid name="owners" addUrl="${g.createLink(controller: 'owner', action: 'add')}">
             <grid:set caption="Owners" width="800"/>